YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 CCCA and Hair Transplant Planning

-With central centrifugal cicatricial alopecia, surgery belongs later in the conversation, after the scalp disease is quiet and the donor area is safe.
-I do not treat CCCA like ordinary female pattern thinning, because the problem is not only hair density.
+With central centrifugal cicatricial alopecia, surgery belongs later in the conversation, after the scalp disease is quiet and donor reserve is safe.
+CCCA is not ordinary female pattern thinning, because this is not only a density issue.
 It is an inflammatory scarring process that can destroy follicles.

-If someone with CCCA wants grafts in the crown, I do not begin with a graft number.
-I want the diagnosis, the flare history, the treatment record, and clear photos that show whether the center of the scalp is stable.
+If someone with CCCA wants grafts in the crown, the first decision is not a graft number.
+The diagnosis, flare history, treatment record, and clear photos should show whether the center of the scalp is stable.
 Active CCCA is a reason to wait, not a reason to rush surgery.

 CCCA changes the first question